mobilekosmos/moralis-sdk-android/Readme.md

     An unofficial library that gives you access to the powerful Moralis Server backend from your native Android app. <a href="https://admin.moralis.io">Create Server Here</a>
 </p>

-For more information on Moralis and its features, see [the website](https://moralis.io), [the documentation](https://docs.moralis.io), [the Cloud Code guide](https://docs.moralis.io/moralis-server/cloud-code) or [Web3 Reference](https://docs.moralis.io/moralis-server/web3-sdk/intro).
+For more information on Moralis and its features, see [the website](https://moralis.io) or [the documentation](https://docs.moralis.io).

 **This library is not related to the Moralis team and thus not maintained by them.**